AddyRdz/python-containers/README.md

 > [1, 3, 5, 2, 4, 6]
 ```

-❓ How can we combine arrays in JavaScript into a new array?

 ### Inserting an Item

 To add an item anywhere within a list, use the `insert()` method: